5 Powerful Properties of Linen: Makes it Unique

 A damp face, for instance, is not desirable when using face masks.
 Linen dries quickly in the air.
 Although it is highly absorbent, it does not retain moisture as well as many other fibers.
 As a result, any moisture retention on your skin is driven away and evaporated, keeping you comfy.

 On the other hand, this functionality on a blanket is ideal for temperature changes in warmer regions.
 It makes you feel warm when it’s chilly in the middle of the night.
-However, as the day warms up, it maintains your temperature not to get overheated.
+However, as the day warms up, it maintains your temperature so as not to get overheated.

 Say goodbye to a restless night’s sleep and depending on an air conditioning unit all night!
 It keeps you relaxed during fevers (and nasty headaches) as your body tries to figure out whether you’re overly cold or hot.